HiLab-git/PyMIC_examples/seg_full_sup/fetal_hc/README.md

 ```

 The obtained average Dice score by default setting should be close to 97.02%.
 The Average Symmetric Surface Distance (ASSD) is also calculated.

-4. Set `tta_mode = 1` in `config/unet.cfg` to enable test time augmentation, and run the testing and evaluation code again, we find that the average Dice will be increased to around 97.22%.

 ## 3, Using other networks